 The hunt was great.
 Our guide’s name was Randy.
 He was a native and had grown up hunting.
 His father was also a guide.
 We were hunting on private property in Colorado on a Twenty Thousand Acre Ranch.

-I was very happy with the hunt it was everything and more than I expected the lodging was great the food was good the guide was an experienced hunter who had lived in the area all his life and had hunted all his life he knew the area and he knew how to get the elk to respond never have I ever seen anything like that.
+It was everything and more than I expected the lodging was great the food was good the guide was an experienced elk hunter who had lived in the area all his life and had hunted all his life in Colorado.
+He knew the area and he knew how to get the elk to respond never have I ever seen anything like that.
 Unbelievable we also saw beautiful landscape plenty of mule deer plenty of antelope saw a few mule deer that would go over 200 in saw some big bull elk.
-I took my father with me he is 87 years old he is always wanted to go out west to go elk hunting he had the time of his life thanks guys for a great experience will be doing that again.
+I took my father with me he is 87 years old he is always wanted to go out west to go elk hunting.
+He had the time of his life!
+Thanks OUTDOORS INTERNATIONAL for a great experience will be doing that again.

 - Overall, my trip was amazing, I couldn’t have asked for more.
 Everything was good really enjoyed everything thank you for treating my father and I so well.